-The Yield exclusion (YE) option, when elected, allows you to exclude yields from your actual production history when the actuarial documents provide that the county average yield for that crop year is at least 50 percent below the 10 previous consecutive crop years' average yield.
-A crop year that has been determined eligible for exclusion in a county will also be eligible for exclusion in contiguous counties.
-Producers who have either CAT or buy-up insurance policies can use this program.
-For more information visit the APH Yield Exclusion fact sheet at www.rma.usda.gov/pubs/rme/aphye.pdf.
+The Yield exclusion (YE) option, when chosen, allows you to exclude yields from your actual production history when the actuarial documents provide that the county average yield for that crop year is at least 50 percent below the 10 previous consecutive crop years' average yield.
+A crop year that has been determined eligible for exclusion in a county is also eligible for exclusion in contiguous counties.
+Producers who have either CAT or buyup insurance policies can use this program.
+For more information visit the APH Yield Exclusion fact sheet at www.rma.usda.gov/pubs/rme/fctsht.html.